osrf/gazebo_tutorials/gazebojs_install_mac/tutorial.md

 # Overview

-GazeboJs provides a scripting interface to the Gazebo simulator.
+GazeboJs provides a scripting interface to the Gazebo-classic simulator.
 Specifically, it provides a javascript client for the simulator, using Node.js and built on Google's V8 script engine.

 GazeboJs is a C++ addon to Node.js that is loaded inside node process at runtime (using the `require` javascript function).
-Once loaded, it provides javascript functions that communicate with the Gazebo simultation server (the gzserver process) over the network, using the Gazebo transport library.
+Once loaded, it provides javascript functions that communicate with the Gazebo-classic simultation server (the gzserver process) over the network, using the Gazebo-classic transport library.
-This is the same mechanism that the Gazebo simulation client (the gzclient process) uses to communicate with the simulation server.
+This is the same mechanism that the Gazebo-classic simulation client (the gzclient process) uses to communicate with the simulation server.
 The source code for this project can be found here: <https://bitbucket.org/osrf/gazebojs>

 [[file:files/gazebojs_overview.png|640px]]